 Because of the significance of the related matters described in the Basis for Disclaimer of Opinion paragraphs above, we were not able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion on the accrual-based consolidated financial statements.
-Accordingly, we do not express an opinion on the accrual-based consolidated financial statements as of and for the fiscal years ended September 30, 2015, and 2014.
+Accordingly, we do not express an opinion on the accrual-based consolidated financial statements as of and for the fiscal years ended September 30, 2016, and 2015.

-Because of the significance of the related matters described in the Basis for Disclaimer of Opinion paragraphs above, we were not able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion on the Statement of Long-Term Fiscal Projections for 2015; the Statements of Social Insurance for 2015, 2014, 2013, 2012, and 2011; and the Statements of Changes in Social Insurance Amounts for 2015 and 2014.
+Because of the significance of the related matters described in the Basis for Disclaimer of Opinion paragraphs above, we were not able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion on the Statements of Long-Term Fiscal Projections for 2016 and 2015; the Statements of Social Insurance for 2016, 2015, 2014, 2013, and 2012; and the Statements of Changes in Social Insurance Amounts for 2016 and 2015.
 Accordingly, we do not express an opinion on these sustainability financial statements.
-The 2014 Statement of Long-Term Fiscal Projections was not subject to audit.